Columbus, Missouri

 Unincorporated community in Missouri, U.S.

 Columbus is an unincorporated community in Johnson County, in the U.S. state of Missouri.

-The community is on Missouri Route M approximately 2.5 miles north of US Route 50.
-Warrensburg is ten miles to the southeast.
-The North Fork of the Blackwater River flows past one half mile to the southwest.
+The community is on Missouri Route M approximately 7 miles north of US Route 50.
+Warrensburg is 20 miles to the southeast.
+The North Fork of the Blackwater River flows past two miles to the southwest.

 History

 The county seat was once located at Columbus.
 The town site was platted in 1836.
 A post office called Columbus was in operation from 1837 until 1920.
 The community was named for Christopher Columbus.